mauricelam/mauricelam.github.io/_drafts/scrollmaps-origin-story.md

-ScrollMaps (TODO: add link) is a simple browser extension for Chrome and Firefox that allows users to pan the map using the two-finger-scrolling gesture.
+[ScrollMaps](https://github.com/mauricelam/ScrollMaps) is a simple browser extension for Chrome and Firefox that allows users to pan the map using the two-finger-scrolling gesture.

 It started out back in 2012, and at the time the dominant form of mouse wheels were those clicky, one-dimensional mouse wheel that have distinct clicks.
 But at the same time, a new form of scrolling is starting to emerge, which is the two-finger-scrolling gesture, with smooth and inertial scrolling.
 The introduction of two-finger-scrolling was made possible by the multi-touch technology pioneered by the iPhone and transplanted onto laptops in the form of a multi-touch trackpad.
 Similarly, smooth and inertial scrolling was popularized by the iPhone's fling and scroll interactions.